xanarin/KnowledgeTechTeamPresentation/presentation/content.md

 - Located on the internet
 - Second location maven searches for dependencies
-- Created by the apache maven community
+- Created by the Apache Maven community
 - Listing of common libraries can be viewed at [search.maven.org](http://search.maven.org/#browse)

 ---